vasvir/orthoeman/README.md

 * GWT elemental libraries

 ### Display Tool
 The Display tool is an Aptana powered eclipse project.
-It uses HTML5 Boilerplate project template.
+It uses HTML5 Boilerplate project template and some PHP.

 The list of 3r party dependecies is:
 * HTML5 Boilerplate